hashicorp/consul-appd-extension/README.md

 ## Installation

  1. Download the AppDynamics [machine agent bundle].
 As `root` or super user, unzip and configure it for [standalone mode] in `/opt/appdynamics`.
-See this [guide].
+See this [guide] to configure it.
 You will need to obtain your AppDynamics Controller access information and configure it in `controller-info.xml` file:

         sudo su
         mkdir -p /opt/appdynamics